-Incorporated in 1967, Applied is a Delaware corporation.
-A global company with a broad set of capabilities in materials engineering, Applied provides manufacturing equipment, services and software to the global semiconductor, display and related industries.
+Incorporated in 1967, Applied Materials, Inc. (Applied) is a Delaware corporation.
+A global company with a broad set of capabilities in materials engineering, Applied provides manufacturing equipment, services and software to the semiconductor, display and related industries.
 With its diverse technology capabilities, Applied delivers products and services that improve device performance, yield and cost.
-Applied's customers include manufacturers of semiconductor chips, liquid crystal and other displays, and other electronic devices.
+Applied's customers include manufacturers of semiconductor chips, liquid crystal and organic light-emitting diode (OLED) displays, and other electronic devices.
 These customers may use what they manufacture in their own end products or sell the items to other companies for use in advanced electronic components.
 Applied's fiscal year ends on the last Sunday in October.

-As of October 30, 2016, Applied operates in three reportable segments: Semiconductor Systems (previously Silicon Systems), Applied Global Services, and Display and Adjacent Markets.
-A summary of financial information for each reportable segment is found in Note 14 of Notes to Consolidated Financial Statements.
+Applied operates in three reportable segments: Semiconductor Systems, Applied Global Services, and Display and Adjacent Markets.
+A summary of financial information for each reportable segment is found in Note 15 of Notes to Consolidated Financial Statements.
 A discussion of factors that could affect operations is set forth under "Risk Factors" in Item 1A, which is incorporated herein by reference.